patmejia/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-mistral.md

 2. (Mistral Inference API) Use a Large Language Model to generate a response based on the results (from the previous step) and the provided prompt or task.

 :::note
 You can use the Generative Mistral module with any other upstream modules.
-For example, you could use `text2vec-cohere`, `text2vec-huggingface` or `text2vec-openai` to vectorize and query your data, but then rely on the `generative-aws` module to generate a response.
+For example, you could use `text2vec-cohere`, `text2vec-huggingface` or `text2vec-openai` to vectorize and query your data, but then rely on the `generative-mistral` module to generate a response.
 :::

 The generative module can perform RAG for: